semluc/Rnotes/_other/Corr function.md

 ## correlation.R

 This function creates a publication-ready correlation table.
-If used correctly, the output displays a diagonally formatted correlation table with cronbachs alpha values, if desired.
+If used correctly, the output displays a diagonally formatted correlation table with mean and standard deviation as the first rows and the cronbachs alpha values on the diagonal, if desired.
 See [here](/docs/Screening/#correlation-table) how to use it.

 Basic R function to call: